OHDSI/gaiaCatalog/examples/data/gaia_catalog_guide.md

 > **Entries may include instructions for retrieving the actual data**

 > [!WARNING]
-> **We have still to say which properties of the schema.org Dataset type are necessary and which are optional here**
+> **We are in the process of identifying which properties of the schema.org Dataset type are necessary and which are optional here.
+We have not completed this task yet**

 ## Let's begin...
 - [Dataset](https://schema.org/Dataset) has...